 Promises vs. Performance: There’s so much impressive technology packed into this tiny device.

 Dyson Airwrap is a multi-styler that dries, curls, smooths, and waves hair with its various attachments.
 This Dyson hair dryer styles with air, not extreme heat, to prevent hair damage so that you can dry, smooth, and style simultaneously.
 Airwrap is powered by the Dyson digital V9 motor as well as an aerodynamic phenomenon called the Coanda effect.
 The Coanda effect uses air to attract and self-wrap hair to the barrel or surface.
 All attachments are safe for any hair type and texture, and they are backward-compatible from new bases to old.
 Dyson Hair Dryer and styler has multiple attachments that suit either long or dry, fine or thick hair to get the best styling experience for you.

 The technology is what makes the Dyson Airwrap so great.
 It was the first to market to use the Coanda effect, an aerodynamic phenomenon that is used by jet planes.
-The Coanda effect states that air on curved geometry with proper airspeed and pressure.
+The Coanda effect is evident when air goes around curved geometry with proper airspeed producing perpendicular pressure.
 This is how Airwrap creates the “spinning vortex” of air that wraps the hair around the barrels.
 Pretty cool, right?
 Using this effect, the Dyson Airwrap provides a safe drying and styling tool for all hair types and textures.
 It uses airflow to gently self-wrap hair around the barrels to curl or to the surface of the brush attachment.
 These attachments work best on damp hair that has been rough dried (using the Coanda drying mode and attachment).

 Dyson recently revamped the barrels to make them even easier.
 With the new Airwrap models, you don’t have to change barrels when you change directions of curl, cutting style time down.